Bottom Face

 Examples

 Pocket with many islands at different altitudes By clicking the bottom face, the profile 1 is created and 6 islands are recognized.
 The altitudes of the islands are automatically read on the solid.
-As shown on the 3rd image, if an island has 2 different altitudes, the highest is taken to leave some material for finishing. | ![]() |
+As shown on the 3rd image, if an island has two different altitudes, the highest is taken to leave some material for finishing. | ![]() |

 ![]() | ![]() |

-Pocket with a radius on the bottom On the right, you can see the symbol indicating a radius on the bottom and the value is displayed in the label.
+Pocket with a radius on the bottom On the right, the symbol indicating a bottom radius can be observed, with its corresponding value displayed on the label.
 The profile is shifted from the bottom face with the value of the radius. | |

 ![]() | ![]() |